BTerzic22/Face_report/README.md

     - Have your model image in the Reference folder.
     - Have an empty Analysis_report folder.
     - Change the parameters to adapt it to your files (i.e: the CV2 Houghlines and Houghcircles functions parameters, the spaces between duplicates) --> see in post scriptum.
+    - Make sure to be in the Face_report repository before running the script in your terminal.
 - What you get after executing the code:
     - A csv file (cross_circles_coord.csv) with each file id with its original name from v1 folder, the coordinates of each annotation an image has and its type, and a message explaining if nothing was extracted from an image.
     - An image (Compilation.jpeg) with the visual compilation of all cross on one face and all circles on another.